 Getting Here and Getting Around

 If you do drive, plan to park a fair distance from the parade locations.
-Find a map of garages on the City of Alexandria’s parking page.
-Avoid driving in the parade zone, and find additional details on road closures and the community impact around Scottish Walk and the Boat Parade.
+Find a map of garages on the City of Alexandria’s parking page and avoid driving in the Scottish Walk parade zone.

 Pre-Parade Fueling